 Rebuilding Trust…it Takes Time

-A big part of your recovery is pulling your self up from your bootstraps and doing things for yourself.
-Recovery is a start of a new and exciting chapter in life in which you are healthy, happy and can work towards being a person that you desire.
+A big part of your recovery is pulling yourself up from your bootstraps and doing things for yourself.
+Recovery is a start of a new and exciting chapter in life in which you are healthy, happy and can work towards being the person that you desire.
 However, recovery is also a time where you need to do damage control and get to work on repairing the relationships and friendships that were destroyed when you were under the influence.
 If you think that sobriety is the magic wand that will make everything better, think again.
 Your real work is beginning, and even though you made that commitment to recovery, the people that you loved and hurt the most are not so easily convinced.

 Think about it….you lied, you stole, you cheated and you manipulated and played family members and friends off one another in order for you to continue living the lie of addiction.
 Your loved ones have heard it all before; what will make this time different?
 It can be a shock to the system when you notice the wariness coming from family members and friends while you start your journey to recovery.
 However, you can rebuild trust and mend fences if you understand the steps that go into making those amends.
 The following are proven tips that will help you rebuild trust in your sobriety.